Suggestions

 The OpenTok Android SDK uses following permissions:

 You do not need to add these to your app manifest.
 The OpenTok Android SDK adds them automatically.
-However, if you use Android 21+, certain permissions require you to prompt the user.
+However, in API level 21 and higher, certain permissions require you to prompt the user.

 Your app can remove any of these permissions that will not be required.
 See this post and this Android documentation.
 For example, this removes the android.permission.CAMERA permission: